Summer Institute for Digital Inquiry: Computational Methods for Grad Students

 - 12-1pm: Lunch provided

-- 1-4pm: Data for Digital Scholarship Continued, activities and discussion
+- 1-4pm: AI and Digital Scholarship, activities and discussion

-- 9am-12pm: Introduction to Text Analysis with Google Ngrams and VoyantTools
+- 9am-12pm: Introduction to Text Analysis with AntConc and VoyantTools

 - 12-1pm: Lunch provided